MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Customer profiles are not directly owned by business units - instead they are owned by teams as discussed above.
 This ensures more flexibility in how access control can be managed within business units.
 Note that only one team per business unit can be specified in the mapping rules.

 ## Customer Insights roles
 The Customer Insights roles determine the user's access to Customer Insights functionality.
-Below is a summary of the available roles in the context of business unit data separation.
 Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more general and detailed information.

-### The administrator role
-This role can:

-* Prepare the data estate by configuring data sources, BU data separation, and unification.
-* Create segments and measures.
-* Configure enrichments and intelligence.
-  * Outputs of enrichments and ML models are tied to the customer profiles.
-Therefore, the outputs inherit the business unit ownership from the profiles.
-  * ML models are trained on all data, i.e., no BU data separation is enforced on training data.
-* Configure exports
-* Manage Customer Insights users

- > [!NOTE]
-   > * This is a highly privledged role.
-   > * This role should only be grated to users that belong to the *Org* business unit.

-### The contributor role
-For BU data separation purposes, the contributor role has the same rights as the administrator role except that it cannot manage Customer Insights users.

- > [!NOTE]
-   > * This is a highly privledged role.
-   > * This role should only be grated to users that belong to the *Org* business unit.
+The **administrator** and **contributor** roles are highly privledged and should only be given to users that belong to the *Org/Root* business unit.
+These users are typically responsible for preparing the data estate, i.e., setting up data sources, BU data separation rules, unification rules, etc.

-### The Marketing contributor role
-When business unit data separation is enabled, it is typically the responsibility of the administrators and/or contributors on the *Org* level to prepare the data state.
-The marketing contributor leverages the data estate to create segments and measures, and activates those, for example, in Customer Journey Orchestration.
-This role can:
+The **marketing contributor** role leverages the data estate to create segments and measures, and activates those, for example, in Customer Journey Orchestration.
+This role has access to the following in CI:

-* Create segments (only *build your own*)
+* Segments (only *build your own*)
-* Create measures (only *build your own*)
+* Measures (only *build your own*)

 Measures can only be created on tables that have a relationship path to the customer profiles.

-### The viewer role
-The viewer role has access to all parts of customer insights but it cannot make any changes.
+The **viewer** role has access to all parts of customer insights but it cannot make any changes.

 ## Customer Insights and Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.